 Enliven: verb, to make (something) more interesting, lively, or enjoyable

-This personal mission doesn’t dictate how I go about it.
+This personal mission doesn’t dictate how I go about it, but it turns off my autopilot.
 How I accomplish this is dependent more on who is in my life, what I can dream up, and what those I surround myself can imagine than my personal skills.

 Having this personal mission also helped me tremendously when organizational changes occurred.
 In just over a year I had many different roles, from Course Author to Director of Engineering, to Product Director, to Product Manager —as well as changing managers 3 times.
 It was a bumpy ride, and without this personal north star to point to, I doubt I would’ve made it through.